Get the Glossary

-When managing remote teams amid COVID-19, it’s important to consider the impacts of isolation.
+When managing remote teams, it’s important to consider the impacts of isolation.
 How can you best support the mental health of your remote teams?

 Sasha Butkovich

-For many employers trying to run their business during the COVID-19 pandemic, managing remote teams is a necessary skill.
-But while working remotely supports the health and safety of your employees, managing remote team members can come with its share of challenges.
+For many employers, managing remote teams is a necessary skill.
+But while working remotely supports the needs of your employees, managing remote team members can come with its share of challenges.

-In order to have a healthy business in the current environment, it’s important to look out for the wellbeing of your employees, which includes their mental health.
-This can be especially difficult when your employees are working in other states or working from home while the risk of COVID-19 is still present.
+In order to have a healthy business, it’s important to look out for the wellbeing of your employees, which includes their mental health.
+This can be especially difficult when your employees are working in other states or working from home.

 Unaddressed depression in the workplace (or, in this case, at home) can cause employee morale to suffer and make your employees feel alone or isolated.
-For remote employees, these feelings of isolation may already be amplified, especially when social distancing is still a consideration.
+For remote employees, these feelings of isolation may be amplified.

 Fortunately, there are some strategies you can use to help your remote workers stay healthy and happy while they keep things moving from home.